 1. GET FAMILIAR WITH JESUS BY READING THE GOSPEL OF JOHN

-Though we can’t know the stories John didn’t include in his book, we can direct our curiosity to the rest of the Bible, because all of it offers beautiful truths about Jesus.
+We can’t know the stories John didn’t include in his book.
+But we can direct our curiosity to the rest of the Bible, because all of it offers beautiful truths about Jesus.

 2. STUDY AND MEMORIZE PSALM 23